jeremymdunne/CSVParser/README.md

-Simple C++ CSV Parser
+Simple C++ CSV Parser, can read & write data

 Keeps it simple, uses vectors to store the csv header (if applicable) and data.

-Indexable by row, column.
+Data is stored in std::string form

+I also am trying out new makefile styles & methods, still not 100% sure which style to use.

+Build by running "make all"